phetsims/natural-selection/doc/model.md

 | **F** | FF | FF |
 | **f** | Ff | Ff|

+## Mutation

+_**Mutation**_ occurs when a mutant allele is introduced into the population.
+A mutant allele results from errors during DNA replication, mitosis, and meiosis, or other types of damage to DNA.

+In this simulation, mutations are introduced by the user, via the _Add Mutations_ panel.
+The user specifies whether a mutant allele is dominant or recessive with respect to the corresponding normal allele.
+The mutation is then introduced the next time that bunnies reproduce.

 ## Environmental Factors

+An _**environmental factor**_ (aka selective agent) is something in the environment that results in the preferential survival and reproduction or preferential elimination of individuals with certain genotypes.
-An environmental factor (aka factor, selection factor, or selection agent) is something that affects fertility or mortality.
-There are no factors in this simulation that affect fertility.
-All factors result affect mortality by selecting bunnies and killing them.
+All environmental factors in this simulation affect bunny mortality, by selecting bunnies and eliminating them.

 ## Food